Santa Clara County, California — County Report Card

 About Santa Clara County, California

-Santa Clara just below national median
+Santa Clara near the national livability median

 Score breakdown